 If you work in the construction industry (particularly, metal and steel building sales) what you might not know is that online purchasing of metal buildings is trending upwards.
 In the past, buyers who were looking to build typically reached out to suppliers through more traditional methods, like phone calls.
 But research is now showing that the people making up the prospective market are browsers before buyers.
 What does this mean?
 The way people are preferring to buy products and services is changing.
 They want to “shop around” online and compare several options before making a final decision.

 How are metal building companies affected by this change?
 Well, they’re directly affected.
-E-commerce for both B2B and B2C markets is going more and more digital, year over year.
+E-commerce is now a top buying trend for both B2B and B2C markets.
 Metal building sales are implicated in both of these categories.
 So, we now know that the target market for steel and metal buildings is starting their search online.

 How do you leverage this change as a supplier?
 Let’s first take a look at the current metal building market, which is growing at an annualized rate of 1.5%: